honne/cdap/cdap-docs/hydrator-manual/source/concepts-design.rst

 Schema
 ======
-Each stage of a pipeline that emits data (basically, all stages except for *actions* and *sinks*) emits data with a schema that is set for that stage.
+Each stage of a pipeline that emits data (basically, all stages except for *pre-run operations* and *data publishing*) emits data with a schema that is set for that stage.
 Schemas need to match appropriately from stage to stage, and controls within *Hydrator Studio* allow the propagation of a schema to subsequent stages.

 The schema allows you to control which fields and their types are used in all stages of pipeline.
 Certain plugins require specific schemas, and transform plugins are available to convert data to required formats and schemas.